Watch a Hidden Leopard Hunt a Jackal, Hunting Birds

 Everything happens so quickly that it can be hard to catch in the video.
 The first indication that things are heating up is the flock of birds taking off.
 While they are doing so in response to the jackal, they move away even faster as they realize that a leopard is also in the area.
 The leopard takes advantage of the distraction to go after the jackal.

 His kill in his mouth, the leopard moves away at a brisk pace.
 He crosses back to the way he came from, ready to dig in.
 This is typical leopard behavior.
-They often retreat to the safety of denser vegetation or brush to eat so that they do not need to worry about other larger carnivores or fight off would-be scavengers from taking their meal.
+They often retreat to the safety of denser vegetation or brush to eat so that they do not need to worry about other larger carnivores or fighting off would-be scavengers from taking their meal.

 The person taking the video follows along with the leopard but keeps some distance.
 Even though the leopard is focused on its meal and not likely to leave it to attack, he is still a wild animal.
 Giving wild animals their space is always a good idea.

-Share this post on:
+Share on:

 About the Author

 Katie is a freelance writer and teaching artist specializing in home, lifestyle, and family topics.
 Her work has appeared in At Ease Magazine, PEOPLE, and The Spruce, among others.
-When she is not writing, Katie is a Teaching Artist with The APEX Arts Magnet Program in Anne Arundel County, Maryland and was awarded an Author Fellowship to Martha's Vineyard Institute of Creative Writing.
-She also enjoys spending time with her three kids and cat.
+When she is not writing, Katie teaches creative writing with the Apex Arts Magnet Program in Anne Arundel County, Maryland.
+You can follow Katie @katiemelynnwriter.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.